Don’t go wide, go deep

 Pack light and smart

-To truly travel light, try to pack light and do laundery at every place you go.
+To truly travel light, try to pack light and do laundry at every place you go.
 It’s a nightmare to travel around with a heavy roller suitcase or an overweight backpack.
 In almost Southeas Asian countries, you can get your clothes washed, ironed and dried for a couple of dollars.
 Besides, shopping in these countries is cheap.
-You can buy for extra clothes inexepensively at any time you want.
+You can buy extra clothes inexpensively at any time you want.

 Try cheap transport

 Trains, low-cost airlines, ferries are cheap travel methods.
-Buses are actually the cheapest but most buses in Southeas Asian countries are in bad conditions.
+Buses are actually the most common one but buses in Southeast Asian countries are doubtfully in bad conditions.
 They are dirty, dusty, crowded, smelly and be sure to aware of pickpockets.
-Motorbikes are a great way to get around but it is not recommended unless you are familiar with riding it.
+Motorbikes are a great way to get around but it is not recommended unless you have basic experience controlling them.

-Credit payment is not popular in Southeast Asia.
+The credit payment is not popular in Southeast Asia.
 Cash is always preferred.
-European airports and banks often charge excessive fees to exchange money, but you’ll get great rate when you exchange money in the Southeast Asian countries.
+European airports and banks often charge excessive fees to exchange money, but you’ll get a great rate when you exchange money in the Southeast Asian countries.
 Ensure you change plenty of cash as you will need it to pay for accommodation, food, shopping, transport ….
-The U.S. dollar is the most accepted foreign currency throughout Southeast Asia, and it’s a good idea to carry some greenbacks as backup.
+The U.S. dollar is the most accepted foreign currency throughout Southeast Asia, and it’s a good idea to carry some greenbacks as a backup.